 The Health Protection Surveillance Centre has today been notified of three additional deaths related to Covid-19.

-As of midnight Monday, October 12 the HPSC has been notified of 811 confirmed cases of Covid-19.
-There is now a total of 44,159* confirmed cases of Covid-19 in Ireland.
+As of midnight Wednesday, October 21 the HPSC has been notified of 1,066 confirmed cases of Covid-19 - 56 of these in Donegal.

-- the remaining 317 cases are spread across all remaining counties.
+remaining 528 cases are spread across all remaining counties.

 If you have a story or want to send a photo or video to us please contact the Donegal Live editorial team any time.
 To contact Donegal Democrat and Donegal People's Press, email email@example.com To contact Donegal Post, email firstname.lastname@example.org To contact Inish Times, email email@example.com.

 Subscribe or register today to discover more from DonegalLive.ie

 Buy the e-paper of the Donegal Democrat, Donegal People's Press, Donegal Post and Inish Times here for instant access to Donegal's premier news titles.